Omni-guides/Tuxborn/ReadmeTemp.md

 As noted above, Tuxborn is *designed* for the performance profile of the Steam Deck, but that doesn’t mean it’s limited to that platform!
 It’s also a great, content-full, lightweight (in terms of performance) list for less powerful systems.
 There are no less than six Performance Profiles included that you can choose from, depending on if you wish to play with BFCO,  your desired performance target, or system specs (if not the Steam Deck):

-Tuxborn – Deck: This profile aims for a locked 40FPS experience on the Steam Deck.
+**Tuxborn – Deck:** This profile aims for a locked 40FPS experience on the Steam Deck.

-Tuxborn - Deck CS: This profile aims for a locked 30FPS experience on the Steam Deck, but with the additional visual benefits of the Community Shaders mod and profile.
+**Tuxborn - Deck CS:** This profile aims for a locked 30FPS experience on the Steam Deck, but with the additional visual benefits of the Community Shaders mod and profile.

-Tuxborn – Desktop: This profile is for slightly more powerful PCs, has a full Community Shaders suite and higher INI settings.
+**Tuxborn – Desktop:** This profile is for slightly more powerful PCs, has a full Community Shaders suite and higher INI settings.
 Performance of this profile will depend on your system specs.

+--

-Tuxborn – Deck BFCO: This profile aims for a locked 40FPS experience on the Steam Deck, and includes the BFCO combat animation framework.
+**Tuxborn – Deck BFCO:** This profile aims for a locked 40FPS experience on the Steam Deck, and includes the BFCO combat animation framework.

-Tuxborn - Deck CS BFCO: This profile aims for a locked 30FPS experience on the Steam Deck, but with the additional visual benefits of the Community Shaders mod and profile, and includes the BFCO combat animation framework.
+**Tuxborn - Deck CS BFCO:** This profile aims for a locked 30FPS experience on the Steam Deck, but with the additional visual benefits of the Community Shaders mod and profile, and includes the BFCO combat animation framework.

-Tuxborn – Desktop BFCO: This profile is for slightly more powerful PCs, has a full Community Shaders suite, higher INI settings, and includes the BFCO combat animation framework.
+**Tuxborn – Desktop BFCO:** This profile is for slightly more powerful PCs, has a full Community Shaders suite, higher INI settings, and includes the BFCO combat animation framework.
 Performance of this profile will depend on your system specs.

 Please Note: Due to the need for shader cache building on the Steam Deck, there may be a noticeable stutter in the first 1-2 hours while the cache builds.
 It should be good after that.